Historic Tango recordings in their correct speed and the best possible sound. Articles about the lives of the artists. FLAC files available.

 It is also tempting to overestimate the effect that Four Horsemen had on the dancing scene.
 Even as the movie was still playing on some theaters, and Valentino kept promoting Tango, the momentum seems to have been lost.
 To many, Tango was a craze that took place precisely before the Great War in Paris, and the movie itself enforced that idea, down to the choice of gaucho clothes for Valentino.
 Though there was some increased interest in the form, and the ads for teachers and contests spiked, there was no rush of Tango dancers to the dancing halls.
 Soon after Fours Horsemen, Valentino quit Metro Pictures and joined Famous Players Lasky (which would morph into Paramount Pictures later in the decade).
 With Famous Players he stared in The Sheik (with costar Agnes Ayres) and Beyond the Rocks (with Gloria Swanson), cementing his reputation as the greatest movie star of the era.
 Following these new movies Valentino produced two beautiful pictorials (sans gaucho clothes) for the magazine Screenland with Ayres and Swanson.

-In December 1921 In Argentina was in Brooklyn briefly at the Shubert Crescent Theater (Werba), the local press barely noticed them.
+In November 1921 In Argentina was in Manhattan briefly at the Winter Garden, and then in December they went to the Shubert Crescent Theater (Werba) in Brooklyn.
+The local press barely noticed them, but Variety praised Medrano and Delirio's dancing.
 In Christmas they were in Philadelphia, and then in January 1922 they were back in Washington D.C. before wrapping up with shows in Atlantic City (New Jersey).
 It's unclear why the revue was cut short in February, a small clipping from Vaudeville News shows that Scibilia sued Medrano and Delirio for breach of contract.
 Presumably the suit was settled out of Court.

 The Flamenco dancer María Montero arrived in New York in March 1922 after touring Mexico, the Caribbean and Colombia since 1919.
 Soon after arriving she appeared at a banquet organized by the Motion Picture Producers and Distributors of America in the Hotel Astor in Times Square to introduce its first chairman William Hays.
 The event was attended by notables like Mayor John F. Hylan, media magnate William Randolph Hearst, Famous Players' Adolph Zukor, and actress Mae Murray.
 In June Montero appeared on Broadway and by October she was dancing at the Strand Theater on 47th Street.
 She also joined the production company Teatro Español and worked with Conchita Piquer.